Baby formula arrives in Indianapolis from Germany on US military aircraft to address critical need - KTVZ

 “It goes back to this question of how we can bring more competition in our economy, have more providers have this formula so that no individual company has this much control over supply chains,” he said.

 The Biden administration official told CNN earlier that the product was coming from a factory that has already gone through US FDA approval — meaning US inspectors would only need to conduct “spot checks” Sunday after the product lands.
 Those checks include ensuring that the product was not damaged in transit and has appropriate labeling.
-An FDA inspector is onsite to conduct the spot check.
-Separately, Nestlé will conduct its own quality check at its local distribution site.
+An FDA inspector was onsite to conduct the spot check.
+Separately, Nestlé is also going to conduct its own quality check at its local distribution site.

-From Indianapolis, FedEx partners will assist with sorting and distribution, the official said.
+“This shipment is essentially going to get off this cargo plane, then the Federal Express folks are going to take it from there, they are going to deliver it to a distribution center that the Nestlé Gerber folks have here in Indiana, and then it’s going to go on trucks and it’s going to be delivered in hospitals and home health care clinics across the country, providing support and help,” Vilsack said Sunday.

 Additionally, the Biden administration is engaged in conversations with makers of other European baby formula to approve and obtain excess supplies for US distribution, the administration official told CNN.

-Note: This story and headline have been updated for additional developments.